-We all use different kind of power plans on our system according to our requirement.
-When we’re going to watch movies or play games on our system we choose High Performance power plan, and when we to save battery for long use, we use Power Saver.
+We all use different kinds of power plans on our system according to our requirements.
+When we’re going to watch movies or play games on our system, we choose the High-Performance power plan, and when we save battery for long use, we use Power Saver.

-If you consider a multi-user system, there may be exist the scenario when you select a power plan which you find useful and in your absence someone else who used the system changed the power plan which you find destructive.
+If you consider a multi-user system, there may exist the scenario when you select a power plan which you find useful, and in your absence, someone else who used the system changed the power plan which you find destructive.
 In such a case, placing a restriction to modify the power plans by others on your system became necessary.

 Force Windows to use Specific Power Plan

-In this article, we’ll show you the way to force Windows to use a specific power scheme so that users can’t modify the active power plan from normal settings.
-Basically, this restriction can be applied using Local Group Policy Editor.
-This method works for Windows Vista and later Windows editions.
-Here is how to restrict user from changing active power plan:
+In this article, we’ll show you the way to force Windows 11/10 to use a specific power scheme so that users can’t modify the active power plan from normal settings.
+Basically, this restriction can be applied using the Local Group Policy Editor.
+Here is how to restrict the user from changing the active power plan:

 2. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.